shannahutch/turtle_app/README.md

   puts validation tests in spec/model/thing_spec.rb

   also required presence true validation for description.  added description to things_controller_spec.rb.
 And wrote a test to test for its presence.

+  level 6

+  I created seed data and ran rake db:seed
+  I used the find_by_create_by method, as well as the radom data generetor.
+  The random data generator use
+    gem 'forgery' which goes in developement GEMfile. rakedb:seed - created seed data rake db:reset - drops data table and recreates it.